prashant280920/Stutor/README.md

 ## Available Scripts
+* You can run the file on the localhost following below steps:
 1. First fork this repo and then Clone it
 2. Run `cd Stutor` - to move into the directory
 3. Install virtualenv using command - `pip install virtualenv`.
 In linux - `sudo pip3 install virtualenv`.